-School: Staverton C of E Primary School Named internal contact: Edward Powe (Headteacher) Preferred external contact: Carrie Hillis (Whistleblowing Governor)
+School: Staverton C of E Primary School Named internal contact: Edward Powe (Head Teacher) Preferred external contact: Jenny Smith (Whistleblowing Governor)

 - 10. Initial concerns should be raised with the nominated governor.
-If the employee believes that this governor is implicated then the employee should approach the Chair of Governors (Russell Clarke) if they are not the nominated governor.
-If the Chair of governors is the nominated governor then they should approach the Vice Chair of Governors (Jenny Smith). - 11.
+If the employee believes that this governor is implicated then the employee should approach the Chair of Governors (Jenny Smith) if they are not the nominated governor.
+If the Chair of governors is the nominated governor then they should approach the Safeguarding Governor (Mrs Lisa Burgess).
+Where a staff member feels unable to raise an issue with the governing body, or feels that their genuine concerns are not being addressed, they should contact the NSPCC Whistleblowing helpline on 0800 0280285 or by email at help@nspcc.org.uk. - 11.
 Within 48 hours, the nominated governor will contact you to arrange to meet you to discuss your concerns.
 Before the meeting, it would be helpful if you write down what you consider the problem to be, giving names, dates and places where possible.
 If there are any other documents that you think might be helpful, please try to bring these with you.
 You are advised to take a friend, colleague or school professional association / union representative with you to the meeting with the governor. - 12.
 You are encouraged to raise your concern in person, or through your professional association / union representative on your behalf, because concerns that are expressed anonymously are difficult to investigate.
 However, the school will exercise its discretion in deciding whether to investigate an anonymous allegation.
-The factors taken into account will include: - the seriousness of the issues raised; - the credibility of the allegation; and - the likelihood of being able to confirm the allegation from attributable sources.
+The factors taken into account will include: - the seriousness of the issues raised: - the credibility of the allegation; and - the likelihood of being able to confirm the allegation from attributable sources.